Partner Visa

 Are you looking to apply for a partner visa while residing outside Australia?
 You've come to the right place.

-In this guide to offshore partner visas, we'll guide you through the steps involved in securing a partner visa subclass 309 (temporary visa) followed by a partner visa subclass 100 (permanent partner visa)—the start of your pathway to Australian citizenship.
+In this guide to offshore partner visas, we'll guide you through the steps involved in securing a partner visa subclass 309 (short-term visa) followed by a partner visa subclass 100 (permanent partner visa)—the start of your pathway to Australian citizenship.

 A 1-minute guide to offshore partner visas in Australia